ChemBioHTP/EnzyHTP/README.md

 # License

-For non-commerical use, please find our “Non-Exclusive Non-Commercial Academic Software License Agreement” in `license.md`.
+For non-commercial use, please find our “Non-Exclusive Non-Commercial Academic Software License Agreement” in `license.md`.

-As a summary, for non-commerical use, you are allowed to (for free)
+As a summary, for non-commercial use, you are allowed to (for free)
 - copy
 - modify